Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 You are required to register for VAT in the UK if:

-VAT taxable turnover is the total of everything sold that is not VAT exempt.
+VAT taxable turnover includes all sales that are not VAT exempt.

 Most businesses can register for VAT online.
-This will grant you a VAT number and create a VAT online account, which will allow you to submit your VAT Returns to HM Revenue and Customs (HMRC).
+This will grant you a VAT number and create a VAT online account, which will allow you to submit your VAT Returns to HMRC.

 You should get a VAT registration certificate within 30 working days of making your submission, though it can take longer.